 The proposal is high on Seoul's agenda at this week's Ramsar Convention, an international meeting on wetlands taking place in Switzerland.

-"A Korean delegation to the standing committee meeting of the Ramsar Convention will brief international organization officials about the DMZ peace park plan to seek cooperation," said an official of the Ministry of Unification, the government office responsible for inter-Korean relations, in a Korea Times
+"A Korean delegation to the standing committee meeting of the Ramsar Convention will brief international organization officials about the DMZ peace park plan to seek cooperation," said an official of the Ministry of Unification, the government office responsible for inter-Korean relations, in a Korea Times report.

 "It aims to broaden international support for the project," added the official.